-Violence and abuse is both a cause and consequence of women's homelessness:
+Abuse is a cause and consequence of women's rough sleeping:

-- Agenda research shows that 1.2 million women in England have experienced extensive abuse as both a child and an adult, and a fifth of these women have been homeless.^{iv} By comparison, only 1% of women with little or no experience of abuse have been homeless. - St Mungo's reports that 54% of their female clients that slept rough have experienced abuse from a partner or family member, and 33% say domestic abuse contributed to their homelessness.^v - Women who are homeless are particularly vulnerable to being further targeted by perpetrators of both physical and sexual abuse, with 28% of homeless women having formed an unwanted sexual partnership to get a roof over their heads, and 20% having engaged in prostitution to raise money for accommodation.^{vi} - As well as increasing the risk of facing further violence, involvement in prostitution puts women at risk of contact with the criminal justice system, creating further barriers to breaking out of homelessness.
+- Agenda research shows that 1.2 million women in England have experienced extensive abuse as both a child and an adult, and a fifth of these women have been homeless.1 Only 1% of women with little or no experience of abuse have been homeless. - St Mungo's reports that 54% of their female clients that slept rough have experienced abuse from a partner or family member, and 33% say domestic abuse contributed to their homelessness.2 - Women who are homeless are particularly vulnerable to being further targeted by perpetrators of both physical and sexual abuse, with 28% of homeless women having formed an unwanted sexual partnership to get a roof over their heads, and 20% having engaged in prostitution to raise money for accommodation.3

 Case study: Alison's story After an abusive boyfriend set fire to her home, Alison spent time in a hostel, where she met another man who was abusive.
 "Because I didn't want to be on the street, I ended up staying with him and moving in with him and his dad ...
 One day he proper battered me, he had a knife, he was slashing me.
 I had to run out in my dressing gown and shoes.
 I ran into town and that's how I became homeless."